smutch/UnixTutorial/source/pages/basic/part-2.rst

     % tail my_first_file.txt

-How can you view the last 15 lines of the file?

 .. topic:: Exercise 2b

     Try using the tail command to view the last 15 lines of ``my_first_file.txt``.